CroniX-Business/GuessTheNumber/README.md

 # GuessTheNumber

-Guess the number is a simple game made with SWING GUI.
+Guess the number is a simple game made with SWING GUI

 ## How to start?